Download Call for Papers PDF Here Seattle CFP FINAL

 **NOW OPEN**

 You, and your expertise, are the connecting thread that accelerates the steadfast goal of continuous quality improvement.
-To that end, ACRC is seeking abstract submissions from presenters willing to present an in-person or virtual 90-minute workshop session and/or a research poster for our renowned poster presentation session.
+To that end, ACRC is seeking abstract submissions from presenters willing to present an in-person or virtual workshop and/or research poster for our renowned poster presentation session.
 Presenters with the voice of lived experience and/or who reflect the diversity of the populations we serve are especially encouraged to submit.

 Who We Are